PrefectHQ/prefect/docs/ui/events.md

 # Events

-Prefect Cloud provides an interactive dashboard to analyze and take action on events that occurred in your worksapce on the [events page](/concepts/events-and-resources/).
+Prefect Cloud provides an interactive dashboard to analyze and take action on events that occurred in your worksapce on the [event feed page](/concepts/events-and-resources/).

 ![Event feed](../img/ui/event-feed.png)

 ## Events feed

 The event feed is the primary place to view, search, and filter events to understand how data is moving through your stack.
+Each entry displays data on the resource, related resource, and event that took place.

 ## Event details